thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     model.
 Useful if litellm has not yet updated its price table.

 * `WDOC_OPEN_ANKI`
     * if "true", will automatically ask wether to open the anki browser if cards are found in the sources.
 Only used if task is `query` or `search`.

+* `WDOC_NONSTRICT_DOCDICT`
+    * if "true", will not crash if trying to set an unexpected argument in a DocDict.
+    Meaning you can specify things like "anki_profile" as argument to filetype "pdf", this makes no sense but can be useful if there's a bug in WDoc that is not yet fixed and you want to continue in the meantime.